aatrisgn/TGC.Jobserver/ReadMe.md

 At the moment, you are only able to create a single job and await of its defined exection.
 In the future, I would like to implement functionality for a process of jobs to be executed after each other.

 ## Custom job-queue/handling
 At the moment, the solution is dependendent on Hangfire.
 This works fine for non-commercial personal projects, but if you would take part of this solution to an actual production environment, I am not sure, whether the license is valid (Not a legal kind of guy).
 Therefore, I would like to make the engine replaceable in the future.
-Currently, I have no idea how.
+Currently, the Hangfire functionality is partly abstracted away, but still dependent.

 ## Authorization in HTTP-jobs
 At the moment, you are not able to make authorized calls.
 It is planned to allow for bearer-tokens and define headers.